 The Fox and the Hound 2

-Release in 2006 The Fox and the Hound 2 is actually a mid-quel of the original movie where Todd and Copper are still cute babies and best friends before society separates them forever.
-Given the bittersweet natural of the movie and the sadness of the original 1977 novel it should be no surprise that Disney messed this mid-quel up to the point of insanity.
+Released in 2006 The Fox and the Hound 2 is actually a mid-quel of the original movie where Todd and Copper are still cute babies and best friends before society separates them forever.
+Given the bittersweet natural of the original movie and the sadness of the original 1977 novel it should be no surprise that Disney messed this mid-quel up to the point of insanity!